-The goal of this project is to resolve seasonal and inter-annual variations in atmospheric O_2 (detected through changes in O_2/N_2 ratio), which can help to determine rates of marine biological productivity and ocean mixing as well as terrestrial and oceanic distribution of the global anthropogenic CO_2 sink.
+The goal of this project is to resolve seasonal and inter-annual variations in atmospheric $O_2$ (detected through changes in $O_2/N_2$ ratio), which can help to determine rates of marine biological productivity and ocean mixing as well as terrestrial and oceanic distribution of the global anthropogenic $CO_2$ sink.
 The program involves air sampling at a network of sites in both the Northern and Southern Hemispheres.

-The Scripps Institution of Oceanography flask sampling project analyzes air samples to assess variations in the atmospheric oxygen content caused by exchanges of O_2 between the atmosphere and the Southern Ocean.
+The Scripps Institution of Oceanography flask sampling project analyzes air samples to assess variations in the atmospheric oxygen content caused by exchanges of $O_2$ between the atmosphere and the Southern Ocean.
 The oceans tend to be a source of oxygen to the air in the spring and summer, and a sink for oxygen in the fall and winter.
 The spring emissions are mostly due to photosynthesis in the water, while the winter uptake is due to mixing processes, which bring oxygen depleted waters from depth up to the surface.
-These exchanges lead to variations in the latitude band by zonal winds.
+These exchanges lead to variations in the oxygen content of the air above the water, and these changes are rapidly mixed around the latitude band by zonal winds.
 Measurements of the seasonal variations in oxygen content at Palmer and other sites may be valuable for documenting changes in the biological productivity of the southern oceans over time.

 The percentage changes in oxygen are very small.
 Relative to the 20.95% background, the summer-winter differences are only about 0.01%.
-Some special precautions are necessary so that the O_2 content of the samples isn't perturbed at this low level.
+Some special precautions are necessary so that the $O_2$ content of the samples isn't perturbed at this low level.
 Among these precautions are maintaining a constant pressure and temperature in the flasks during sampling.
 This dictates the installation of the sampling station indoors and the use of a pump module with a bypass valve for avoiding pressure buildup.
 The Research Associate collects samples fortnightly from Terra Lab.

 Figure 3.
-Historical plot of O_2/N_2 ratio per meg and CO_2 ppm updated April 2024.
+Historical plot of $O_2/N_2$ ratio per meg and $CO_2$ ppm updated August 2024.

-Air samples were collected on August 15th.
+Air samples were collected on September 11th.
 Due to an unexpected shortage of flasks at station, sampling will move from biweekly to monthly.
 Wind conditions must equal or exceed 5 knots from a direction between 5° to 205° constantly for over an hour with no interference from human traffic on foot or in vessels.
 These air samples are shipped to the Scripps Institution of Oceanography in California for analysis.
 More information and data can be found at: https://scrippso2.ucsd.edu/graphics-gallery/o2n2-graphics/psa.html.